How to Make Money on The Internet (Free Guide)

 You've got to establish a funnel of traffic to your site first and I'll talk more about that below.

-If your site is dependent upon user activity, you need lots and lots of traffic because the majority of people who join will not remain active.
+If your site is dependent upon people joining/being active, you need lots and lots of traffic because the majority of people who join will not remain active.
 It's important to have a large pool of traffic to funnel to that site.

 Here's another mistake many people make...

 They begin their journey by trying to build a membership, store or interactive site and put all this energy and money into customizing it and making it look pretty, but they have absolutely NO IDEA how to drive traffic to it.

 People don't just stumble upon your website because you have a great idea.
 There are billions of sites out here authored by people with "great ideas", so it's going to take some work to get your site some visibility.

 So let's say you want to build a social networking site that targets teen parents.
 Rather than quickly launching your network, first build a content hub to draw traffic to it.

 That's because it's much easier for a content site to get ranked in Google than an interactive website.